ray155093/azure-docs.zh-tw/articles/vs-azure-tools-publish-webapplicationwebsite-windows-powershell-script.md

 <properties
-   pageTitle="Publish-WebApplicationWebSite (Windows PowerShell 指令碼) | Microsoft Azure" description="了解如何將 Web 專案發佈至 Azure 網站。此指令碼會在您的 Azure 訂用帳戶中建立所需的資源 (如果它們不存在)。" services="visual-studio-online"
+   pageTitle="Publish-WebApplicationWebSite (Windows PowerShell script) | Microsoft Azure" description="Learn how to publish a web project to an Azure website.
+This script creates the required resources in your Azure subscription if they don't exist." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
-   documentationCenter="na"
-   authors="TomArcher"